Lockdown effects on air quality in megacities during the first and second waves of COVID-19 pandemic: Time series

 \section{Time series}

-To obtain an initial impression of the data, we plot the temporal evolution of the pollution time series for individual locations and pollutants.
-The pollutant concentrations display very large fluctuations but with a considerable drop in overall pollutant concentration after the lockdown was initiated around March 20, see Fig.~\ref{fig:Nox_PM10_trajectory}.
+We plot the temporal evolution of the pollution time series for individual locations and pollutants, to obtain an initial impression of the data.
+The pollutant concentrations display very large fluctuations but with a considerable drop in overall pollutant concentration after the 1st lockdown was initiated around March 20, see Fig.~\ref{fig:Nox_PM10_trajectory}.
 The trend of decreasing pollutants is also observable for other pollutants (see Supplementary Notes 2 and 3).
-From the time series plots, we can see that 2019 had similar trends and sometimes even higher pollutant concentrations than 2020 before the lockdown.

-Specifically, for Delhi, we observe a reduction in all pollutant levels after 25th March 2020.
-During the lockdown, we can see some instances of an increase in pollutant concentrations in early to mid April.
-These may be due to the dust storms that occurred in Delhi during those days.
+For Delhi, we observe a reduction in all pollutant levels after 25th March 2020.
+During the lockdown, we can see some instances of an increase in pollutant concentrations in early to mid-April.
+These may be due to the dust storms that occurred in Delhi during those days\citep{shandilya2007suspended,tiwari2012variations,tiwari2018pollution}.
 This effect can be clearly seen on the $PM10$ trajectory.
+Even though PM10 and NOx in Delhi showed similar trend after lockdown, PM2.5 showed large variability (Fig. ~\ref{fig:Nox_PM10_trajectory}). \cite{Dhaka2020} reported that low temperature and stagnation winds along with absence of solar radiation during early morning and evening hours resulted in formation of haze and mist.
+Even though there were no anthropogenic sources, there wasn’t any change in the diurnal variability of PM2.5.
+They suggested that surface level PM1 particles may grow with moisture and mix after the sun rise, causing large variability in PM2.5 concentration.

-For London, we notice a reduction of pollutants for the baseline $NO_{x}$ concentration (Fig.~\ref{fig:Nox_PM10_trajectory} a).
+For London, we notice a reduction of pollutants for the baseline $NO_{x}$ concentration (Fig.~\ref{fig:Nox_PM10_trajectory}).
 Furthermore, pronounced peaks are visible in concentrations, both for $NO_{x}$ and for $PM10$.
-These peaks persist after the lockdown is enacted and we will return to their systematic analysis via kurtosis values later.
+These peaks persist after the lockdown is enacted, and we will return to their systematic analysis via kurtosis values later.

-Before moving on to probability distributions and moments,we have to point out that Delhi has a much higher concentration of $PM10$ due to its sub-tropical climate and the high frequency of dust storms \cite{shandilya2007suspended,tiwari2012variations,tiwari2018pollution} but also the decrease due to the lockdown is much more impressive than in the overall less-polluted London.